zgordon/wp-commento/README.md

 At the moment this process requires importing your WordPress comments into Disqus and then importing the comments from Disqus into Commento.

 1. Sign up for [Disqus](https://disqus.com/) (with a free plan)
-2. Setup your site in Disqus, choosing WordPress as your platform
+2. Setup your site in Disqus, choosing WordPress as your platform and using your live static URL in Disqus
 3. Install the [Disqus WordPress Plugin](https://wordpress.org/plugins/disqus-comment-system/)
 4. Setup the Disqus WP Plugin
 5. Copy the sync token from WordPress plugin to Disqus setup page